How to Get Rid of Copperhead Snakes

 How To Get Rid of Copperhead Snakes

-• Reduce the insect population with a broadcast treatment and barrier treatment of Supreme IT.
+• Reduce the insect population with a broadcast and barrier treatment of Supreme IT.

-• If you are aware of a rodent issue.
-Lay out traps and rodenticide baits to address rats and/or mice to take away the snake's food supply.
+• If you are aware of a rodent issue, lay out traps and rodenticide baits to kill rats and/or mice and remove the snake's food supply.

 Preventing Copperhead Snakes From Returning

-• Prevent Copperhead Snakes from coming back to your property by reducing yard debris and addressing continued rodent and pest issues.
-You need to also seal points of entry into the home with caulk and copper mesh.
+• Prevent copperhead snakes from coming back to your property by reducing yard debris and addressing continued rodent and pest issues.
+You also need to seal entry points into the home with caulk and copper mesh.

 Questions and Answers